The Facts About Pet Health Insurance

 What is pet health insurance?

 Pet health insurance plans are many and varied, ranging from covering emergencies only to covering preventative care, annual physical exams, and more.
 There are many pet health insurance companies, and they all offer several plans according to your and your pet’s needs.
+You may find that some are better for dogs, while others are better for cats.

 Your regular vet can discuss specific companies with you, and each company has customer support to discuss plans, just like human health care.
 Some human health insurance companies have pet health care policies as well.
 Certain plans may have deductibles and copays.